Written by Brannon Braga, Susan Sackett, and Fred Bronson

 Once Robin succumbs to the game’s influence, all that is left is Wesley to save the day – which he does, of course.
 This is unfortunately the problem with this episode and so many others in which Wesley is featured – the writers seem to want to force fans to accept him as something beyond a whiny teenager and end up with a character that is a turn-off because he is almost always portrayed as being smarter than the adults around him.
 This episode is a magnification of what is wrong with just about every Wesley episode, only here it is so blatant that it is impossible to ignore or dismiss.

-It’s a shame too, because the premise is not a bad one.
+It’s a shame too because the premise is not a bad one.
 There are many of us who can identify with having video games (or websites, for some) take over our lives in an obsessive manner.
-Would it be possible for an alien race to use this as a way of entering our psyche and exerting their influence?
+Would it be possible for an alien race to use this as a way of entering our psyche and exerting its influence?
 It is an interesting premise that, if it had been explored properly, could have turned out at least a four-star episode.
-It would have been interesting to see how the game affected the Klingon Worf (Michael Dorn) since it’s hook is stimulating the pleasure sensors of the brain to induce continued play.
+It would have been interesting to see how the game affected the Klingon Worf (Michael Dorn) since its hook is stimulating the pleasure sensors of the brain to induce continued play.

 However, as it stands it’s just not that good of an episode.
 It’s unbelievable that the Captain of the ship would be so easily seduced by the game, but not the teenager on board.
 Fans of the series will cringe through most of the episode, and non-fans will just be confused by the whole thing.